Valente Market Company Ltd trading as

 Inspection Of Documents:

-Stallholders must supply all necessary documentation requested with the booking form.
+Stallholders must supply all necessary documentation requested the first time they trade at an event or when subsequently requested.

 Updated copies are to be sent when insurance renewal takes place.